naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

         yield
 ```

-- We begin by starting [Floci](https://floci.io/) and Postgres containers using Testcontainers.
+- We begin by launching [Floci](https://floci.io/) and Postgres containers managed by Testcontainers.
 - We mock `app.aws` module so that our test uses Floci emulated AWS services, such as S3 and SecretsManager.
-(You can find the details about `mock_module` function in an earlier post [here](/post/2025/05/31/how-to-mock-a-module-import-in-python/).)
+(More on how `mock_module` works in an earlier post [here](/post/2025/05/31/how-to-mock-a-module-import-in-python/))
 - Next, we set the required environment variables, some of which use the properties of the `PostgresContainer`.
 We also store a secret in SecretsManager to hold the database password.
-- This is enough to mock the configuration, and allow us to import it.
-- We also create an S3 bucket and a database table, both of which we'll use later in our test.
+- Finally, we create an S3 bucket and a database table, both of which we'll use later in our test.

-We've annotated `setup` function with `@pytest.fixture(scope="module", autouse=True)`, so that tests in `test_main` module can use it automatically.
+We've annotated `setup` with `@pytest.fixture(scope="module", autouse=True)`, so that every test in this module gets this environment automatically, and the containers only start once per module rather than once per test.

-Now, let's write the test.
+With the environment in place, the test itself is short:

 ```python title="tests/test_main.py" ins{69..86}
 import json